RubySteps/21-day-challenge/2_adventures/001/jbrains/08/README.md

 ## Walk On, Ant!

 Now the ant can take more steps.
 I think the engine works and is complete.
 Let's see.

+It do.

+## I need to see this!

+Sadly, I can't visualise a grid from a list of black square coordinates, so I now need some graphics.
+I have no idea how to do that, and I'm not going to figure that out now.
+I'll try that tomorrow.